pocomane/brewed-in-the-apocalypse/bita.md

 easily put it in place.
 ```

-In the forth and last step, you can add some details that makes the scene
+In the third and last step, the scenarist adds some details that makes the scene
 evolve ( the __Make the worst happen__ and __Tell imminent troubles__ moves are
-described in the section about the other scenarist moves):
+described in other sections):

-- On success, if no outcome text is present or if the situation is not evolved
+- On a failure, the scenarist will __Make the worst happen__ .
+- On twist, the scenarist selects one item from the twist option list.
-  enough, make a __Describe the scene__ move with something good for the
+- On success, the scenarist will __Describe the scene__ giving to the
-  protagonist; it should give to the protagonist what ey want from the action,
-  if any.
-- On twist, if no outcome text is present or if the situation is not evolved
+  protagonist what ey want, if the situation is not evolved enough, also other
-  enough, select one item from the twist option list.
-- On a failure, after the execution of a failure text if any, always make
-  a __Make the worst happen__ .
+  opportunities may be added.

+When this move is triggered by another one, the outcome texts of the other
+moves should be used, falling back to these ones only if the text for a
+specific result is missing.
+Moreover, for the failure outcome, BOTH the texts
+are performed, the one in this move and the one on the other move.

 Twist option list:

-- Do what the failure text demands, if any, then do a __Describe the scene__
-  move with something good for the protagonist; if not failure text is present, the
-  character simply does not get what ey want, but just what was established in
-  the __Describe the scene__ .
+- The scenarist does __Describe the scene__ , without giving to the protagonist
+  what ey want but something else good; in case of trigger from another move,
+  its failure text is performed too, if any.
+- The scenarist does __Describe the scene__, giving to the protagonist what
-- Do what the success text demands, if any, then do a __Tell imminent troubles__
+  ey want, then the scenarist does a __Tell imminent troubles__ too; in case
-  targeting the character of that protagonist, or a group ey is member of.
+  of trigger from another move, its success text is performed too, if any.
-- Ask to the protagonist if for em is ok to get a success, but having you making
+- Ask to the protagonist if it is ok to get a success, but with a subsequent
-  a __Make the worst happen__ ; to convince em you can give more or less details
+  __Make the worst happen__ ; to convince em the scenarist can give more or
-  about what it will happen.
-If the protagonist refuse, select another option,
+  less details about what it will happen.
+If the protagonist refuse, select
-  from this list.
+  another option, from this list.

+It is not mandatory that the troubles arise directly from the performed action.
+It could often seem natural, and there is nothing bad doing it, but they can be
+also completely new things added to the fiction.
+Sometimes other moves may seem
+to be equivalent to __Face the uncertain__, but the fact that other moves force
+the scenarist to follow a certain clue is a core difference.

 ```
 Scenarist - Bob, you got a twist.
 Bart quickly understand that the